- Exceptions to the rule against Hearsay

 Copies of documents admitted under Section 119 or Section 120, which are exhibited, should not normally go out with the jury unless the court considers it appropriate or all parties agree: Section 122.

-The witness making any statement which is admissible by reason of Sections 116,117,119 or 120 must have the capability to make the statement, i.e. he must be capable of understanding the questions put to him about matters stated and giving answers which can be understood: Section 123 .
+The witness making any statement which is admissible by reason of Sections 116,117,119 or 120 must have the capability to make the statement, i.e. he must be capable of understanding the questions put to them about matters stated and giving answers which can be understood: Section 123.

 For the interpretation of the similarly worded provisions as to "competence" under section 53 of the Youth Justice and Criminal Evidence Act 1999 see DPP v R EWHC 1842 (Admin).